Planning on hiking Cocora Valley near Salento, Colombia? Read on for everything you need to know to do this incredible hike!

-During this time, it can still rain, and it probably did end up raining in the late afternoon on the day I went in December.
-(The skies got very dark, and there was thunder, but we left before there was any rainfall).
+It can still rain during this time, and it probably did end up raining in the late afternoon on the day I went in December.
+(The skies got very dark, and there was thunder, but we left before any rainfall).

 The small amounts of mud we encountered on the trails were nothing compared to what it can be, and many hostels and hotels rent or loan boots for people to wear.
 Even in the dry season, the weather can change dramatically and quickly, so be prepared with rain gear and layers.